janmarthedal/janmr.com/_posts/2011-11-09-basic-multiple-precision-multiplication.markdown

 ---
 After addressing multiple-precision [addition](/2011/10/multiple-precision-addition.html) and [subtraction](/2011/10/multiple-precision-subtraction.html), we now turn to multiplication of two multiple-precision numbers.
 Once again, we use the number representation and notation [introduced earlier](/2011/10/multiple-precision-number-representation.html).

 Several algorithms exist for doing multiple-precision multiplication.
 This post will present the basic, pencil-and-paper-like method.
-Basically, it consists of two parts: Multiplying a number by a single digit and adding together the sub-results, aligned appropriately.<span></span>
+Basically, it consists of two parts: Multiplying a number by a single digit and adding together the sub-results, aligned appropriately.

 #### Multiple digits times a single digit